Why is taxidermy still valuable?

 Bird curator Hein Van Grouw reveals how taxidermy is still bringing nature to life, centuries after the first animals were preserved.

-On the second floor of the Museum's Hintze Hall, 38 pheasants rest in a spotless glass case.
+On the first floor of the Museum's Hintze Hall, 38 pheasants rest in a spotless glass case.

 They are part of the latest taxidermy display to be unveiled at the Museum - a modern twist on the traditional diorama.
 It will use dozens of seabirds and pheasants to showcase the great diversity of the planet's bird life.